elfif/gotchi-game-schemas/README.md

 ## Adding new games.

-If you want to add a new game, you will need to create a new folder in the /src/games folder.
+If you want to add a new game, you will need to :
+  - create a new folder in the /src/games folder.
-You will need to create the following files:
+  - create the following files:
     - A lib file in the /src/lib/{game} folder.
     - A test script in the /src/scripts/test/{game} folder.
     - A generator script in the /src/scripts/generators/{game} folder.